Jassa Singh Ahluwalia: Sikh Invasion of Ganga-Yamuna 1764

 In February 1764, Jassa Singh Ahluwalia on hearing the ill treatment of the Hindus by Muslim led a strong body of the Dal Khalsa in to the upper Ganga Doab region, the Sikhs plundered several key cities, including Saharanpur, Shamli, Kandhla Ambli, Miranpur, Mandi Dabwali, Muzaffarnagar, Jawalapur, Kankhal, Landhaura, Najibabad, Nagina, Moradabad, Chandausi, Anupshahar, and Garhmukteshwar.
 These cities were under the control of Najib ad-Dawlah, the powerful dictator of Delhi from 1761 to 1770.
-In response to the Sikh raids, Najib ad-Dawlah mobilized his forces to punish the Sikhs.
+In response to the Sikh raids, Najib ad-Dawlah mobilised his forces to punish the Sikhs.
 However, despite his efforts, the Sikhs employed guerrilla tactics, evading direct confrontation and continuing to harass the enemy.

 Tahmas Khan Miskin, a contemporary historian who fought alongside Najib ad-Dawlah, described the Sikhs' unorthodox methods: "In that year, 40,000 of their horsemen crossed the Yamuna and disturbed and looted the Saharanpur and Meerut districts.
 Nawab Najib Khan, for a month or two, moved in every direction where the Sikhs were reported to be roving, in order to protect the country, and fought and usually defeated them.
-As they did not make a firm stand anywhere to offer battle, he had to run back after them, but they did not give up their jackal tricks.", Eventually, Najib-ud-daulah recognized the futility of continued conflict and opted for a diplomatic solution.
+As they did not make a firm stand anywhere to offer battle, he had to run back after them, but they did not give up their jackal tricks.", Eventually, Najib-ud-daulah recognised the futility of continued conflict and opted for a diplomatic solution.
 He offered the Sikhs a substantial bribe of eleven lakhs of rupees, effectively ending the hostilities.

 The riches collected from Ganga Doab and Rohilkhand were immense, and Jassa Singh allocated one-tenth of the booty to rebuild Amritsar, which had been destroyed by Ahmad Shah Durrani.
 This reconstruction project held great significance for the Sikh community.
 Jassa Singh entrusted the task to Sahib Rae Chaudhri and later Bhai Des Raj, overseeing the project himself for four years until its completion at a cost of 14 lakhs.
 He had previously demonstrated his commitment to Amritsar by building residential quarters, known as Katra Ahluwalian, in 1759.